When traveling to Cebu, one cannot help but marvel on the rich culture and history this island in the south have.

 The following year the island achieved independence from colonial rule in 1946.

 Cebu and Beyond

 Time, war and circumstance paved the way in changing the not just the historical but as well the cultural landscape of Cebu.
-Traversing the path of time, CEBU has undertaken a lot already but despite that, it never failed to catch the attention of the travels, both foreign and local to get acquainted of its colorful past.
+CEBU has undertaken a lot already while traversing the path of time, but despite that, it has never failed to capture the attention of travelers, both foreign and local, eager to acquaint themselves with its colorful past.